punicasuite/pycharm-plugin-for-ontology/README.md

       <img width="450" src="./doc/imgs/install-1.png" />

 4. when the project creating wizard appears, it will ask you where does the `ontdev` locate at.
-By default if ontdev is installed correctly, the path will be detected automatically otherwise you could find it out manually via `which ontdev` on *nix or `where.exe` on windows.
+By default if ontdev is installed correctly, the path will be detected automatically otherwise you could find it out manually via `which ontdev` on *nix or `where.exe ontdev` on windows.